SumoLogic/terraform-provider-sumologic/website/docs/r/slo.html.markdown

       , `GreaterThanOrEqual`.
     - `size` - (Required) The size of the window to use, minimum of `1m` and maximum of `1h`.
 Only applicable for Window based evaluation.
     - `query_type` - (Required) The type of query to use.
 Valid values are `Metrics` or `Logs`.
-    - `threshold` - (Required) Threshold for classifying window as successful or unsuccessful.
+    - `threshold` - (Required) Threshold for classifying window as successful or unsuccessful, i.e. the minimum value for `good windows / total events`.
     - `aggregation` - (Optional) Aggregation function applied over each window to arrive at SLI.
 Valid values are `Avg` , `Sum`, `Count`, `Max`, `Min` and `p[1-99]`.
     - `queries` - (Required) The queries to use.